-- 11 The Project proposes removal of non-native plant species, including mustard, fennel, iceplant - 12 (Carpobrotus edulis) and Harding grass, along the trail corridors of the Coastal and Anza trails, - the borrow pits, and the entire length of the blufftops on the ocean side.
-These areas would be - 14 replanted with appropriate native species to improve the ESHAs designated in the Ellwood - 15 Mesa Open Space Plan Area.
-Additionally, the proposed Project would restore ESHA in the - 16 vicinity of the Drainage A and Devereux Creek crossings, leading to a substantial net increase - in native wetland habitat in these drainages (see discussion below). - 18 Coastal Bluff - 19 Coastal bluff scrub is found along the entire blufftop at Ellwood Mesa as well as along the bluff - 20 face (see Figure 6).
-However, this habitat, particularly along the eastern end the bluff face, is - 21 highly degraded by erosional gullies and extensive coverage of non-native species.
-The Project - 22 proposes to remove these non-native species located to the south of the Coastal Trail and - 23 revegetate with native coastal species.
-Erosional gullies on the bluff face in these areas would - 24 also be revegetated to address bluff erosion.
+The Project proposes removal of non-native plant species, including mustard, fennel, iceplant (Carpobrotus edulis), and Harding grass, along the trail corridors of the Coastal and Anza trails, the borrow pits, and the entire length of the blufftops on the ocean side.
+These areas would be replanted with appropriate native species to improve the ESHAs designated in the Ellwood Mesa Open Space Plan Area.
+Additionally, the proposed Project would restore ESHA in the vicinity of the Drainage A and Devereux Creek crossings, leading to a substantial net increase in native wetland habitat in these drainages (see discussion below).

+Coastal Bluff

+Coastal bluff scrub is found along the entire blufftop at Ellwood Mesa as well as along the bluff face (see Figure 6).
+However, this habitat, particularly along the eastern end the bluff face, is highly degraded by erosional gullies and extensive coverage of non-native species.
+The Project proposes to remove these non-native species located to the south of the Coastal Trail and revegetate with native coastal species.
+Erosional gullies on the bluff face in these areas would also be revegetated to address bluff erosion.

-25 Riparian Habitats
+Riparian Habitats

 Riparian habitat occurs along the drainages in the Ellwood Mesa Open Space Plan Area including Devereux Creek, which traverses the western half of the mesa and Ocean Meadows Golf Course before discharging to Devereux Slough at Venoco Road.
 Riparian habitats within the Ellwood Mesa Open Space Plan Area include freshwater marsh, riparian scrub, and riparian forest.
 Freshwater marshes occur along drainages where there is seasonal winter flow and prolonged soil moisture.
 The Project proposes to realign the shared Coastal-Anza Trail to conform to the GP/CLUP alignment so that it skirts the eucalyptus groves south of the parking lot.
-Additionally, the proposed Project would restore the nearby gully areas, including Drainage approximately 0.01 acres of wetland habitat.
+Additionally, the proposed Project would restore the nearby gully areas, including Drainage A and the Devereux Creek crossing, which have been impacted by overuse from trail users.
+The proposed Project would install a boardwalk-style bridge across Drainage A, disturbing approximately 0.01 acres of wetland habitat.
 However, the proposed Project would restore approximately 0.05 acres of habitat in this area and would provide a crossing that would discourage future disturbance.
 Similarly, the proposed Project would install a boardwalk-style bridge across Devereux Creek.
-In this area the screw pilings and shading from the proposed bridge across Devereux Creek.
-In this area the screw pilings and shading from the proposed bridge would impact approximately 0.05 acres of wetland habitat; however, the proposed
+In this area, the screw pilings and shading from the proposed bridge would impact approximately 0.05 acres of wetland habitat; however, the proposed Project would restore approximately 0.19 acres as a part of the proposed Restoration Plan.